Reasons to Visit Tanzania For Safaris

-The Great Wildebeest Migration in Tanzania
+Reasons to witness Wildebeest Migration Safari in Tanzania

 The Great Wildebeest Migration is one of the most iconic wildlife spectacles on Earth, a rhythmic, circular journey of survival that spans the plains of Tanzania and Kenya.
 At its heart, it’s a story of life, death, and instinct, as over 1.5 million wildebeests, accompanied by hundreds of thousands of zebras and gazelles, move in search of greener pastures and water, dictated entirely by the rains.
 While the migration crosses national borders, it is Tanzania that hosts the lion’s share of this dramatic movement, offering travelers a front row seat to nature’s most awe-inspiring procession across the vast and beautiful Serengeti ecosystem.